warp-contracts/academy/warp-academy-docs/tutorials/ardit/application/initialization.md

     }
 ```

-And now, for example, we can assign `connectWallet()` method to the button.
+And now, we can for example assign `connectWallet()` method to the button's click event.
-If we have done everything correctly, after calling `connectWallet()` method we should see popup, from which we can pick our wallet, that we want to connect with.
+If we have done everything correctly, after calling `connectWallet()` method we should see the popup, from which we can pick our wallet that we want to connect with.